 Emergency services in every country are specifically trained to be able to speak to even the smallest of children.
 They know how to get as much information as possible out of them to help the first responders get to them as soon as possible.

 One final thing.

-First Responders in the UK are volunteers and responsible for their training and funding if you are interested in joining the First Responders or finding out more about the incredible life-saving work they do, visit the St John’s Ambulance website to learn more.
+First Responders in the UK are volunteers and responsible for their own training and funding.
+If you are interested in joining the First Responders, or finding out more about the incredible life-saving work they do, visit the St John’s Ambulance website to learn more.